What is the Theme of Your Story? A Guide for Authors

 A well-written book in any genre will have something going on under the surface.
-So what is the theme of a book you may have read before?
-Let's take a look at a random sample of popular novels.
+Let's take a look at a random sample of popular novels and their primary theme.

 Story: A hobbit is tasked with destroying an all-powerful ring coveted by all who encounter it.